-With responsibility for General Practice teaching as part of our undergraduate programme, the department works closely with the medical school, GPs and their practices throughout the six years students are with us.
-During this time, students learn from and are examined by GPs in their practice, in the community and also in department teaching sessions.
+With responsibility for General Practice teaching as part of our undergraduate programme, the department works closely with the medical school, GPs and their Practices throughout the six years students are with us.
+During this time, students learn from observation of GP consultations but also through (by their third year of the degree) running their own consultations alongside their supervising GP.
+They are additionally taught in alternative community settings and also in department teaching sessions.

-The Department provides full teacher training and refresher courses for GPs, recruiting enthusiastic and dynamic GP teachers.
-This helps students gain first-hand experience of GP expertise from paediatrics to dermatology and from cancer care to end of life care.
+The Department provides full teacher training and refresher courses for GPs and is always ready to recruit new enthusiastic and dynamic GP teachers to teach students.
 The course is free if you commit to teaching students in your practice.

 Year 2: Second Clinical Attachment (SCA)